AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/InterfacesWithInternalLinkRelations.md

 IQuery.InterfacesWithInternalLinkRelations Method
 =================================================
-AutomationML 2.1 APIReturns all ExternalInterface objects which are descendants of the provided CAEX object and are used in relations (InternalLinks).
+Returns all ExternalInterface objects which are descendants of the provided CAEX object and are used in relations (InternalLinks).

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)